Grotte de Gabillou

-The Grotte de Gabillou also known as Grotte de las Agnelas is a cave in France in which prehistoric ornaments stemming from the Paléolithitic period exist.
+The Grotte de Gabillou also known as Grotte de las Agnelas is a cave in France in which prehistoric ornaments stemming from the Paleolithic period exist.
 It is situated in the commune of Sourzac in the department of Dordogne, Nouvelle Aquitaine and is a private property.
 Its sediments are from the Maastrichtian era.

 History

 The cave was discovered either in 1940 or in 1941 and subsequently its discovery was announced to the Historical and Archaeological Society of Perigord.
 It was classified as a historic monument on the 20 July 1942.
 In 1955, the property containing the cave was bought by Jean Gaussen, who in 1964 published a book about the ornaments in the cave which depict mostly animals but also some humans.
 Some of the caves artifacts were displayed during an exhibition in April 2017.
 The access in only possible through the basement below one room and research is restricted due to the fragile durability of the ornaments.
 As of 2015, only researchers with relevant qualifications are allowed to study the cave.